 We are at war.

 Regardless of age or income, you are most likely fighting this battle.
-It’s the war against “stuff”.
-And in the West, it is statistically worse than anywhere else in the world.
+It’s the war against “stuff,” and in the West, it is statistically worse than anywhere else in the world.
 Did you know that 90% of worldwide self-storage inventory is in the United States?1 In the last 40 years, self-storage industries have become one of the fastest-growing U.S. commercial real estate sectors.2

 We can look at these statistics and come to two pretty apparent conclusions.
 First, we are obsessed with collecting ‘stuff,’ and it would be reasonable to say that a lot of it isn’t even used (hence the storage unit).
 Whether it is emotional support or illegitimate ‘needs,’ most people collect more items because they hope doing so will fill a void.
 Secondly, this shows us that we have difficulty letting go of ‘stuff’ in our lives.
 For example, I have shirts hanging up in my closet that I should let go of, but every time I look at them, I think, “What if I need you tomorrow?”